uzair133640/uzair133640/README.md

 ## 🚀 About Me

-I'm a **Software Engineering major** passionate about building impactful software solutions and continuously learning new technologies.

-🚀 About Me
 Hello!
 I'm Muhammad Uzair Naseem, a dedicated and enthusiastic Software Engineering student at Bahria University Karachi.
 With a passion for technology and problem-solving, I am eager to leverage my knowledge and skills to build innovative solutions and contribute to the tech community.

 🎓 Education